-Property management companies also deal with tenant maintenance calls, which take a lot of stress off the real estate investor.
-They also handle urgent and time sensitive requests.
+Property management companies may deal with tenant maintenance calls, which take a lot of stress off the real estate investor.
+Property management companies also deal with urgent and time sensitive requests.
 If you have blocked or backflowing pipes over the weekend or late at night, or perhaps you’re locked out of your home in the middle of the night, a property manager can help get you back on your feet.
 The duties of property managers can vary, but they may include overseeing paid staff or contractors, communicating with residents, collecting dues, and handling emergencies.
 When working for an HOA, a property manager would report directly to them.

 What is the Difference?

 HOAs and property owner associations (POAs) are different.
 However, sometimes they play similar roles.